srackham/rimu/README.md

 Playground_.

-Play with it here <http://rimumarkup.org/rimuplayground.html> or open `rimuplayground.html` locally in in your browser.
+Play with it here <http://rimumarkup.org/rimuplayground.html> or open `rimuplayground.html` locally in your browser.

 See also the _Release Notes_ topic in the _Rimu Playground_.